-- The nonprofit will determine the value of each practice for sale by requesting the appropriate documentation specified by VPT’s CPA.
-The ‘for sale’ price will be 90% of that practice value—an immediate 10% savings for the buyer.
-The seller and buyer may negotiate the sale price further, however, the price may only be adjusted lower than the 90% price.
+Whether the seller provides their own price or the nonprofit’s CPA provides one, the sale price will be 90% of the practice value—-an immediate 10% savings for the buyer.
+The seller and buyer may negotiate the sale price further, however, the price may only be adjusted lower than the 90%.

 10 years at prime rate minus 1 ¼%

 20 years at prime rate minus ¾%